jax-ml/jax-ai-stack/docs/digits_vae.md

 +++ {"id": "f8m_uoL9q47M"}

-And here we see that something has gone wrong: our loss value has become NaN after some number of iterations.
+Notice in the output that something has gone wrong - the loss value has become NaN after some number of iterations.

 +++ {"id": "SBS1mmxwrS25"}

 ## Debugging NaNs in JAX

-Despite our best efforts, our model is producing NaNs.
+Despite our best efforts, the `VAE` model is producing NaNs.
 What can we do?

-JAX offers a number of debugging approaches for situations like this, outlined in the JAX docs at [Debugging runtime values](https://jax.readthedocs.io/en/latest/debugging/index.html).
-In this case we can use the [`debug_nans`](https://jax.readthedocs.io/en/latest/debugging/flags.html#jax-debug-nans-configuration-option-and-context-manager) configuration to see where the NaN value is arising:
+JAX offers a number of debugging approaches for situations like this, outlined in JAX's [Debugging runtime values](https://jax.readthedocs.io/en/latest/debugging/index.html) guide.
+(There is also the [Introduction to debugging](https://jax.readthedocs.io/en/latest/debugging.html) tutorial you may find useful.)

+In this case, we can use the [`jax.debug_nans`](https://jax.readthedocs.io/en/latest/debugging/flags.html#jax-debug-nans-configuration-option-and-context-manager) configuration to check where the NaN value is arising.

 ```{code-cell}
 :id: JE7OYoZ4rRQ8